boylesoftware/x2node-dbos-monitor-dbtable/README.md

-# X2 Framework for Node.js | DB Table Record Collections Tracker
+# X2 Framework for Node.js | DB Table Record Collections Monitor

-Record collections version tracker implementation that uses a database table.
+Record collections monitor implementation that uses a database table.

 **WORK IN PROGRESS, MANUAL WILL BE PUBLISHED UPON RELEASE**